Veggie Garden Tips for every Season

 If you are interested in renting our space, please contact us at info@redwagonplants.com.

-Please include preferred time and dates, offerings you are interested in and any questions you might have.
+Please include preferred time and dates, what type of event you are organizing, and any questions you might have.
 We look forward to hosting you!

 The Bake Shop - Fall Edition